Hoverbear/hoverbear.org/content/about/index.md

 # Background

-Out of high school, the [VNFC](http://www.vnfc.ca/) changed my life: They invested in me: They gave me a bursary to start post-secondary.
+Out of high school, the [VNFC](http://www.vnfc.ca/) changed my life: They invested in me.
+They gave me a bursary to start post-secondary.

 While in University, I worked for [Science Venture](http://www.scienceventure.ca/) teaching and doing robotics clubs, science clubs, and on-reserve outreach, SIMBIOSES/LEED Lab (a predecessor of the [Health Data Coalition](http://hdcbc.ca/)) working on distributed privacy-aware aggregate health data, the [BCAAFC](http://bcaafc.com/) running the technical side of BC's largest annual (2200+ person) youth conference, and the [(Mod)ularity Squad](https://yvonnecoady.com/) Distributed Systems lab.
 I graduated in the top 15% of my class, I was the first person in my family to graduate university.
 Because others invested in me.